 Beaver Falls: The Crown Jewel of Havasupai

-The trail to Beaver Falls features everything we love about Havasupai: stunning turquoise water, lush greenery, inviting swimming holes, and adventure at every turn.
-Do not miss this gem nestled in the heart of the canyon.
+The trail to Beaver Falls features everything we love about Hiking in Havasupai: stunning turquoise water, lush greenery, inviting swimming holes, and adventure at every turn.

 This post contains affiliate links, meaning if you purchase them after clicking on my link, I will earn a small commission.
 I only recommend products that I use and love or that I believe will add value to your trip.
 Thank you for supporting my blog.